 Make a complete reinstallation of the software by running the installation again, including the CCCP package.
 This will make sure you have a fresh installation on your computer.

-Can I do the trial on multiple PCs, since I travel a lot and need to test how it works on the road?
+Can I use the trial on multiple PCs, since I travel a lot and need to test how it works on the road?

 Yes, give it a try on all your PCs if you like.
 It is good to test your real-life cases before you buy.

-How to download the fully functional Fast Video Cataloger program
+How do I download the fully functional Fast Video Cataloger program

 Click here to Download the trial version.
 This trial version will work for seven days after installation.
 You may at any time order, buy and register your version, without losing any work already done.